 Chapter 25.
 Designing the "Off-Grid" City: Empowering the Transactions of Infrastructure Aseem Inam

 Antonino Di Raimo, FEA, is a Reader in Architecture at the University of Portsmouth’s School of Architecture (UK), where he is also a Co-Lead in research.
 He joined the University of Portsmouth in 2017.
-Prior to this, he has been teaching in Italy (University of La Sapienza) and Albania (Polis University, Tirana).
+Prior to this, he had been teaching in Italy (University of La Sapienza) and Albania (Polis University, Tirana).

 "This is a novel reflection on informal settlements and their conditions linking a robust range of contexts at multiple levels of urbanization with crucial issues of environmental regeneration, economic as well as social equality and racial justice.
 Inevitably, the discourse on sustainable and responsible practices encompasses the urgency to prioritize a human centered design approach in order to observe and register those patterns.
-It is in this pursuit of interdisciplinary contributions through the lens of sustainability, where the book might well make compelling revelations".
+It is in this pursuit of interdisciplinary contributions through the lens of sustainability, where the book might well make compelling revelations."

 Maria Perbellini, Dean and Professor, School of Architecture and Design, New York Institute of Technology, USA